MESAHub/mesa/star/test_suite/15M_dynamo/README.rst

 the number in the second column is the allowed upper bound.

 At this ending point the abundances, power, and dynamo profiles as a function of pressure are shown below.
+Click to see a larger view of a plot.
 Helium has begun to deplete in the core (top panel), where the triple-alpha reaction is dominating the energy generation rate (second panel).
 Hydrogen burning by the CNO cycles dominates the energy generation in the hydrogen shell (second panel).
 Convection is occuring in two regions: in the core and in the hydrogen-rich envelope (blue curves in the third panel).